 Introduction

 Nuclear energy provides the largest source of low carbon energy in the United States and supplies the nation with approximately 20% of its total electrical output.
 The nuclear reactors that supply this demand are light water designs that are considered to be Generation II reactors.
 Although reliable and robust, the majority of these reactors are approaching retirement and will need to be substituted.
-One of the main challenges associated with replacing large scale reactors is the cost associated with the construction of the plant.
-This large upfront cost must be economically competitive with natural gas and other cheap means of electricity to be a feasible replacement.
+Some of the main challenges associated with nuclear energy is the large capital cost, radioactive waste produced during operation, large dedication of natural resources, and large size.

 A technology to address this issue would be of micro or modular nuclear reactors.
 These nuclear reactors would be factory built and then transported instead of constructed on-site, greatly reducing capital cost, construction time, and allowing the option of streamlining the reactor design.
 These reactors have the flexibility of application that large-scale power plants do not.
-The compact design has the option to be placed in remote locations or to be clustered together to compensate for the sacrificed reduction of power for the compact size [1].
-Small Modular Reactor (SMR) designs are categorized as Light Water Reactors (LWRs), gas-cooled reactors, liquid metal cooled reactors, or molten salt reactors.
-Modular LWRs are at the forefront of SMR designs as a deep understanding of physical phenomena and experience is available [2] but gas-cooled reactors, in particular High Temperature Gas-Cooled Reactors (HTGRs), have distinct advantages over LWRs.
+The compact design has the option to be placed in remote locations or to be clustered together to produce a larger output of power [1].
+Small Modular Reactor (SMR) technology can be applied to Light Water Reactors (LWRs), gas-cooled reactors, liquid metal cooled reactors, or molten salt reactors.
+LWRs are at the forefront of SMR designs as a deep understanding of physical phenomena and experience is available [2] but gas-cooled reactors, in particular High Temperature Gas-Cooled Reactors (HTGRs), have distinct advantages over LWRs.

-HTGR designs operate at much higher temperatures than LWRs and subsequently have higher outlet temperatures (700 oC compared to 300 oC) leading to higher thermal efficiencies.
+HTGR operate at much higher temperatures than LWRs and subsequently have higher outlet temperatures (700 oC compared to 300 oC) leading to higher thermal to electric efficiencies.
 Moreover, the high outlet temperature can be used for non-electricity-generation applications such as hydrogen and synfuel production, desalination, or as process heat for metallurgy and petrochemistry related industrial processes [3] [4].
 However, conventional HTGRs have problems concerning design and safety, these issues are nearly all related to the physical size of the core [5].
 By modularizing the core, fuel damage can be prevented over a wide spectrum of accidents due to passive safety features [6], thus it is more advantageous to design an HTGR as an SMR than as a full-scale reactor.

 The size limitation of an HTGR is based on graphite’s moderating capability and passive decay heat removal.
 Graphite requires neutrons to have more collisions in order to reduce the energy to thermal fission energies than for elements with a smaller atomic mass.
 The Advanced Research Projects Agency-Energy (ARPA-E) under the Modeling-Enhanced Innovations Trailblazing Nuclear Energy Reinvigoration (MEITNER) Program aims to identify alternatives to graphite moderators that will enable transformational design improvements for Modular High Temperature Gas-Cooled Reactors (mHTGRs).
 Concepts for the moderating phase include beryllium- and hydrogen-containing materials for their increased moderating power relative to graphite.